bcw222/chromium-website/site/blink/launching-features/index.md

    this at least a month ahead of sending an Intent to Ship, to give the TAG sufficient time for meaningful feedback.

+   Note that if the TAG review takes long and the design is being matured elsewhere, to the point where a TAG review would no longer be helpful, it's best to notify the TAG team so that they can close the issue and prioritze other issues.

 #### Step 5 (Optional): Origin Trial {:#origin-trials}

 If you want to gather data on the usability of your feature that an [Origin